 Why has my veterinarian recommended at-home subcutaneous fluid treatment?

-Administering supplemental fluids can benefit cats with a variety of medical conditions.
+Administering supplemental fluids can benefit dogs with a variety of medical conditions.
 Most commonly, home fluid therapy is recommended for dogs with kidney disease or chronic kidney disease (also known as chronic renal failure).
-If your cat is diagnosed with a condition that will benefit from fluid therapy, your veterinarian can teach you to perform this simple procedure.
+If your dog is diagnosed with a condition that will benefit from fluid therapy, your veterinarian can teach you to perform this simple procedure.
 Do not be alarmed – it is normal to feel hesitant or apprehensive about administering any treatment to your pet.

 Giving injections is outside the comfort zone for almost anyone outside the medical profession.
 However, subcutaneous fluid administration is not nearly as difficult as it sounds.
-The benefits that your cat receives will make it well worth your time to learn this simple technique.
+The benefits that your dog receives will make it well worth your time to learn this simple technique.

 What equipment do I need?

 The equipment for home fluid therapy typically consists of a bag of fluids, a fluid drip set, and a needle.
 The fluid drip set is simply a tube that connects the fluid bag to the needle.

 How do I set up the equipment?